 Get Help and Information

-The Division of Public and Behavioral Health (DPBH) is responsible for administering the Nevada Abstinence Education Grant Program (AEGP).
-The Program is funded through Title V State Abstinence Education Grant Program, of the Family and Youth Services Bureau (FYSB) of the Administration on Children, Youth and Families (ACYF).
+The Division of Public and Behavioral Health (DPBH) is responsible for the administering the Nevada Sexual Risk Avoidance Education Program (SRAE).
+The program is funded through Title V State Sexual Risk Avoidance Education Grant Program, of the Family and Youth Services Bureau (FYSB) of the Administration on Children, Youth and Families.

 Statewide Partners and General Contact Information